About Afghan Association Paiwand Ltd

 Fahima gained higher qualifications in Media and Sociology from Southbank University, and in Politics and Social Sciences from Birkbeck University in 2014.
 Fahima has been involved in the charity and community sector since 2006, advocating for refugees and asylum seekers for in different capacities.
 In addition to her freelance work, she has had posts with the Embassy of the Republic of Afghanistan in London, Danish Refugee Council and Iranian and Kurdish Women’s Rights.
 Currently, she is the Executive Director of the Afghan Association Paiwand, supporting refugees and asylum seekers with similar experiences to her own back in the 90s onwards.

-Mental Health Advocacy Project Manager
+Community Advocacy Project Manager

-Mental Health Counsellor MBACP
+Mental Health Counsellor MBACP & Project Manager

 Ramzia is trained in Therapeutic counselling with the Islamic counselling model and works as a senior counsellor at Paiwand providing faith and culturally sensitive one-to-one counselling sessions, as well as seasonal group work.
 She has experience working with common issues such as anxiety, stress, relationship issues, depression, PTSD, grief, bereavement, postnatal depression, low self-esteem (etc.) and conducts these sessions in Dari/Farsi and English.
 Ramzia is a member of the BACP and adheres to its Ethical Framework.

 Malik has been providing safe and structured accommodation for young refugees at Paiwand for the past 2 years.
 He has a BSc in Political Science and a MA in International Relations.
 By sharing the same socio-cultural background with the young people, Malik has helped to establish a strong rapport and climate of trust.
 Malik speaks Farsi, Dari, Pashto, and Urdu.